microsoft/botframework-cli/packages/dialog/README.md

   -s, --schema=schema    Path to merged .schema file to use if merging .uischema only.
   -v, --verbose          Show verbose logging of files as they are processed.
   --extension=extension  [default: .dialog,.lg,.lu,.schema,.qna,.uischema] Extension to include as a resource for C#.

+  --imports=imports      Output path for imported assets.
+Defaults to the directory of --out with an ImportedAssets
+                         directory.

 EXAMPLES
   $ bf dialog:merge myProject.csproj plugins/*.nuspec